Lakeside railway station (England): Location

+Services

-The station reopened as part of the heritage Lakeside and Haverthwaite Railway in 1973, with trains running to the nearby station of Haverthwaite, roughly an eighteen-minute journey.
+The station reopened as part of the heritage Lakeside and Haverthwaite Railway in 1973.
+Trains run between Lakeside and Haverthwaite, via Newby Bridge, which is normally an eighteen minute journey.

 Film locations

 The station has appeared in a number of film and TV scenes.
-In many appearances the station is titled 'Windermere', despite Windermere's own railway station being on the other side of the lake, on a different line.
+In many appearances, the station is titled Windermere, although the real Windermere railway station is on the other side of the lake, on a different line.